freenas/freenas-docs/userguide/storage.rst

 block is used anywhere else; if it is not, it can be freed.

 **Rollback Snapshot:** a pop-up message will ask if you are sure that you want to rollback to this snapshot state.
-If you click "Yes", any files that have changed since the snapshot was taken will be reverted back to their state at the time of the snapshot.
+If you click :guilabel:`Yes`, any files that have changed since the snapshot was taken will be reverted back to their state at the time of the snapshot.

 .. note:: Rollback is a potentially dangerous operation and will cause any configured replication tasks to fail as the replication system